 The researchers put the two layers of the cooling paint one by one on a surface.
 First comes a solution of a Teflon-like polymer in acetone and water.
 When the researchers coat it on the surface, the acetone and water evaporate, leaving behind an ultra-thin layer of the polymer with pores that reflect infrared light.
 On top of this polymer layer, which appears white, the researchers put a coat of commercial paint of different colors.

-When sun shines on the paint, the top layer absorbs visible light of certain wavelengths depending on the color of the pain.
+When sun shines on the paint, the top layer absorbs visible light of certain wavelengths depending on the color of the paint.
 The bottom layer, meanwhile, reflects the infrared radiation.

 As a test, the researchers painted objects with coatings of different colors, and with regular commercial paint of the same colors.
 Placed outdoors in strong sunlight, the coating kept the objects anywhere from 3°C to up to 15.6°C cooler.